konveyor/tackle2-ui/INTERNATIONALIZATION.md

 The previous command created a file `public/locales/{myLanguageCode}/translation.json`; the content of this file should be the translated new language.
 As a reference you can use the english version of the translation located at [public/locales/en/translation.json](https://github.com/konveyor/tackle-ui/blob/main/public/locales/en/translation.json)

-> As soon as you feel confident, please open a new Pull Request with your changes and make it part of the official repository.
+> As soon as you feel confident, open a new Pull Request with your changes and make it part of the official repository.

 ## How to see the new translation in action?

 To see your changes in action you will need to start Tackle UI in development mode.
-For starting Tackle UI in development mode please follow the instruction at [Starting the UI](https://github.com/konveyor/tackle-ui#starting-the-ui)
+For starting Tackle UI in development mode follow the instruction at [Starting the UI](https://github.com/konveyor/tackle-ui#starting-the-ui)

 Steps: